spencereir/SimpleServer/README.md

 ## Setting up a Server

 Servers are run by default on port 27015 (config to be added later).
-The Server class takes a parameter of type `int (*f)(std::string)`; a callback function that is passed received messages.
+The Server class takes a parameter of type `std::function<int(std::string)>`; a callback function that is passed received messages.

 Here is an example server that prints any message it receives.